acer51-doctom/how-to-JNUSTool/assets/Section4.md

 <a name="Aroma"></a>
 Via Aroma:
-    1. Remember the ftpiiu plugin we set up?
-Well we are going to use it.
+    - Do you remember the ftpiiu plugin?
+Well we are gonna use it.
+        1.